 Dartmoor has walks to suit everyone, no matter what your experience, level of fitness, or mobility.
-The Authority, along with Dartmoor for All, have produced the Easy-Going Dartmoor publication which can help those who are less mobile or who have young children, to make the most of what Dartmoor National Park has to offer.
+In partnership with Dartmoor for All, we have produced the Easy-Going Dartmoor Guide which can help those who are less mobile or who have young children, to make the most of what Dartmoor National Park has to offer.

 This selection of walks are suitable for people of all abilities and particularly for those with limited mobility, or families with pushchairs.
 Each map illustrates what you can expect in terms of gradient, surface, camber and obstacles, to help you choose which walk is best for you.
 All the walks described are situated close to car parking facilities.

 Dartmoor is beautiful but can be wild (particularly the weather!)
 It it sensible to take some precautions before visiting, especially if you're planning on walking in remote areas.
 Follow the safety advice to help you plan for your walk.